 Location: McCord Bldg., Room 218

 Dr. Eve Rice

 Dr. Bettina Shank

-- The Pre-Licensure Track is offered synchronously on campus and results in educational eligibility for students to apply to take the NCLEX examination for state licensure through the respective state boards of nursing.
+- Pre-Licensure is offered synchronously on campus and results in educational eligibility for students to apply to take the NCLEX examination for state licensure through the respective state boards of nursing.

-- The RN-BSN Track is designed for Registered Nurses (RNs) who have an active, unencumbered license or new graduates with an associate degree who are eligible for licensure.
-RNs enrolled in the RN- BSN Track complete online courses in an asynchronous format available 24 hours a day via the University’s web based instructional program.
+- The RN-BSN concentration is designed for Registered Nurses (RNs) who have an active, unencumbered license or new graduates with an associate degree who are eligible for licensure.
+RNs enrolled in the RN- BSN concentration complete online courses in an asynchronous format available 24 hours a day via the University’s web based instructional program.

 Once enrolled, students have seven semesters to complete the BSN degree.
 Extensions may be granted on an individual basis.
 Students must review their courses of studies with a designated School of Nursing Advisor each semester.

 The BSN Program is approved by the Tennessee Department of Health Board of Nursing and the Commission on Collegiate Nursing Education (CCNE).
 These organizations may be reached at:

 665 Mainstream Dr